TorbenHellriegel/Speaker-Recognition-x-vectors/README.md

 ## How to use

-First you need to have the three datasets downloaded (plus the extra VoxCeleb test file):
+After cloning the repository, create a virtual environment and install all important packages with `pip install -r requirements.txt`.
+Then, you need to have the three datasets downloaded (plus the extra VoxCeleb test file):
  - VoxCeleb (main dataset): <https://github.com/clovaai/voxceleb_trainer> (Follow the Data preparation steps in the gits README to download the dataset.)
  - MUSAN (noise augmentation): <https://www.openslr.org/17/>
  - RIR (noise augmentation): <https://www.openslr.org/28/>